Code-Institute-Submissions/par-excellance-restaurant/README.md

 ### Bugs and Problems

 For the code validation I used [W3 CSS validator](http://www.css-validator.org/) and [W3 HTML validator](https://validator.w3.org/nu/).
 The CSS code was correct but I had a few smaller changes to make in the HTML code.
+For example, I've replaced a `<div>` tag with a `<fieldset>` tag in the booking form and corrected `<pre>` tags by taking them out of a `<p>` tag.

+The following cross-browser issues and other bugs haven't been fixed yet due to lack of knowledge.

-Cross-browser issues I've encountered:
+Cross-browser issues I've encountered by testing on above mentioned devices and browsers:

 * smooth scrolling (`html {scroll-behavior: smooth;}`) doesn't work in Internet Explorer and Safari
 * `filter` property used to change colours of SVG files doesn't work in Internet Explorer